khayuenkam/comtravo-test/README.md

 ### Improvements
 I think the crawler job can move away from this http service.
 So that the service is only focused on hitting cache/data store for flights.

+### Notes
+Overall, the response time should be less than 10ms, however, this depends on the cache TTL.
+If without cache, the response time will be vary, since the third party API is not stable.